 This vignette is set up to mimic the package structure.
 The sections after the introduction are dedicated to one of the three package uses.
 Additional details on the functions are included in these sections along with explanations of how to interpret the output and examples.

-adapted three k-means algorithms (Lloyd’s; MacQueen’s; Hartigan and Wong’s algorithm), a brief review of these three algorithms are included here.
+Since both kmodes and khaplotype adapted three k-means algorithms (Lloyd’s; MacQueen’s; Hartigan and Wong’s algorithm), a brief review of these three algorithms are included here.

 Lloyd’s algorithm prescribes alternating updates of the centers with updates of the cluster assignments.
 The algorithm is terminated if no obseravtion is transfered after a full circle of observations.